*** NEW AWARD***

 My book ETHICAL CHIC: The Inside Story of the Companies We Think We Love

-has just been named one of the Best Business Books of 2012 by Library Journal
+was named one of the Best Books of 2012 by Library Journal

 This book analyzes six well-known companies that are seen as socially responsible and hip, to see if they really deserve their sterling reputations.